llpeterson/congestion/qos.md

 divide applications into two types: real-time and non-real-time.
 The latter are sometimes called *traditional data* applications, since they have traditionally been the major applications found on data networks.
-They include most popular applications like telnet, FTP, email, web browsing, and so on.
+They include most popular applications like SSH, file transfer, email, web browsing, and so on.
 All of these applications can work without guarantees of timely delivery of data.
 Another term for this non-real-time class of applications is *elastic*, since they are able to stretch gracefully in the face of increased delay.
 Note that these applications can benefit from shorter-length delays, but they do not become unusable as delays increase.
-Also note that their delay requirements vary from the interactive applications like telnet to more asynchronous ones like email, with interactive bulk transfers like FTP in the middle.
+Also note that their delay requirements vary from the interactive applications like SSH to more asynchronous ones like email, with interactive bulk transfers like file transfer in the middle.

 <figure class="line">
 	<a id="audio"></a>